spige432/Toutouwai/new_SNP_cleaning_attempt.md

 vcftools --vcf blackrobinoutput.vcf --minDP 5 --max-missing 0.8 --recode --remove-indv PU14637 --remove-indv KA16441 --remove-indv PU16217 --remove-indv TA114678 --remove-indv TM13681 --remove-indv HA13273 --remove-indv HA13278
 ```
-When I used "vcftools --vcf populations.snps.vcf --missing-indv" and "sort -k 4n out.imiss | less", this is the list of the lowest quality.
+When I used "vcftools --vcf populations.snps.vcf --missing-indv" and "sort -k 4n out.imiss | less", this is the list of the most missing data.
 The ones I removed are **bold**.
 I thought it was interesting that they're not just the bottom 7 in order.
 TM13676     0.28

 **PU14637    0.31**